 It is the responsibility of each employee of the College to report any suspected violation of this policy.

 Every suspected violation of Sexual Harassment including sexual assault or misconduct, must be reported directly to the Title IX Coordinator, Judy Tribble, 812-535-5255.
 The “responsible employee” is required to convey all pertinent information to the coordinator.

-All other suspected violations of Discriminatory Harassment involving students should be reported to the Vice President for Student Life, 812-535-5216 and incidents involving employee-employee violations should be reported directly to the Director of Human Resources, 812-535-5284.
+All other suspected violations of Discriminatory Harassment involving campus students should be reported to the Dean of Students, 812-535-5219, violations involving all other students should be reported to the Vice President for Operations, 812-535-5216 and incidents involving employee-employee violations should be reported directly to the Director of Human Resources, 812-535-5284.

 Any student, campus visitor or person participating in a College activity, whether on or off campus, who has experienced or witnessed discrimination and/or harassment is required to report the incident(s) promptly.
 Prompt reporting of complaints is vital to the College's ability to resolve the matter.

 The College will make a reasonable effort to conduct all investigations and proceedings related to Sexual or Discriminatory Harassment allegations in a manner that will protect the confidentiality and privacy interests of all parties.
 Examples of situations where confidentiality cannot be maintained include circumstances where the College is required by law to disclose information, when disclosure is warranted by the College in order to protect the rights of others, or in order to conduct a complete and thorough investigation.
 In addition to these efforts by the College, all parties to the alleged complaint should treat the matter under investigation with discretion and respect for the reputation of all parties involved.